-Rhodolite garnet is a widely circulated and representative gem in the garnet family.
-It is produced by mixing the components of magnesia garnet and almandine.
-The burgundy color of purple and red is very popular.
+Rhodolite garnet is a reputable and typical garnet gemstone.
+It is created by combining the elements magnesia garnet and almandine.
+The burgundy color, which combines purple and red, is quite popular.

-In recent years, bright purple garnets have been gradually mined and sold at high prices in the rhodolite market.
-The following will introduce the origin, value, characteristics and meaning in detail.
+Bright purple garnets have been gradually extracted and sold at high prices in the rhodolite market in recent years.
+The following will go into detail about the origin, value, qualities, and significance.

 Properties of Gems